rosu-2805/server-sdk/README.md

 ### Tasks API
 Accessing tasks requires a valid ```apiSession```.

-Assume that you have already created the task in space 'Default'.
-For these samples task id is `691ea42e-9e6b-438e-84d6-b743841c970e`.
+For the examples below, let's assume that you have already created a task in the 'Default' space, and the task ID is `691ea42e-9e6b-438e-84d6-b743841c970e`.
-Also assume, that you have read Sessions section and know how to open a session.
+Also, let's assume that you have read the "Sessions and Authentication" section above and know how to open a session.

 ##### Tasks list